Sunny with a High Near 89 | SweetwaterNOW

 Today

 Sunny, with a high near 89.
-Breezy, with a light west southwest wind becoming west 13 to 18 mph in the afternoon.
-Winds could gust as high as 28 mph.
+Light and variable wind becoming northwest 5 to 8 mph in the afternoon.

 Tonight

 A 20 percent chance of showers and thunderstorms before 7pm.
 Some of the storms could produce gusty winds.
-Mostly clear, with a low around 54.
-Breezy, with a west wind 12 to 17 mph becoming east 5 to 10 mph in the evening.
-Winds could gust as high as 26 mph.
+Partly cloudy, with a low around 57.
+South southwest wind 5 to 8 mph becoming light and variable after midnight.

 Thursday

-Mostly sunny, with a high near 87.
-Breezy, with a south southeast wind 6 to 15 mph becoming southwest in the morning.
-Winds could gust as high as 26 mph.
+Sunny, with a high near 89.
+Breezy, with a light south wind becoming southwest 11 to 16 mph in the morning.
+Winds could gust as high as 25 mph.

 Thursday Night

 Mostly clear, with a low around 54.
-Breezy, with a south southwest wind 6 to 16 mph, with gusts as high as 24 mph.
+Breezy, with a southwest wind 11 to 16 mph decreasing to 5 to 10 mph after midnight.
+Winds could gust as high as 24 mph.

 Friday